 Commercial fishing, especially crab fishing, is one of the most dangerous industries for workers in the U.S. Injuries on crab boats are common and often severe or even fatal.
 If you have been injured aboard a crab boat or lost a loved one to the job, know that you have rights to compensation under federal maritime law.

-The Bureau of Labor Statistics has collected data on job fatalities and commercial fishing consistently ranks at the top of these lists.
-Among the various types of commercial fishing, crabbing is the riskiest and most likely to cause injuries and even deaths.
+The Bureau of Labor Statistics collects data on job fatalities.
+Commercial fishing consistently ranks at the top of these lists.
+Among the various types of commercial fishing, crabbing is one of the riskiest and most likely to cause injuries and even deaths.

 Get Matched with a Leading Maritime Attorney in Your Area

 - Find the leading maritime lawyers in your area

 - Discover how to get compensation as fast as possible

 - Learn your legal rights as an injured maritime worker

 Crab boat injuries and fatalities are not uncommon.
 While the work can be lucrative, commercial fishermen must be willing to risk life and limb.
 Popular reality television shows even take advantage of the dangerous nature of this work to entertain viewers.